This post may contain affiliate links, view our disclosure policy.

 - Dump the batter into the prepared baking dish and spread out evenly.
 It helps if you drop it all over the baking dish, instead of just one big pile.
 Use your hands to help spread it out.

-- Cook for 30-32 minutes.
-Edges will be golden brown and puffier than the rest of the bars.
-The center will look done and a toothpick inserted into the middle should come out clean.
+- Cook for 28-32 minutes.
+Bars will be golden brown and the edges will be puffier than the rest of the bars.
+The center should look done, not be wiggly, and a toothpick inserted into the middle should come out clean.
 Let cool completely for about 1 hour in the pan.

 - To make frosting : Use a handheld blender and beat the butter in a mixing bowl until creamy.
 Add in the powdered sugar, almond extract, and start with 1 tablespoon milk.
 Blend together and add additional milk until you get a spreadable consistency.
 They higher fat milk you use, the more you may need.
 If you use skim or 1% milk you will need less of it.